 There is insufficient evidence to support an $\alpha{2u}$ -globulin-related mode of action for renal tumors following HCE exposure.
-It is possible that advanced CPN may play a role in the incidence of nephrotoxicity and kidney tumors in male rats following HCE exposure.
+It is possible that advanced CPN may play a role in the incidence of nephrotoxicity and kidney tumors in male rats.
 CPN is an age-related renal disease of laboratory rodents that occurs spontaneously.
 The observed renal lesions in male rats following exposure to HCE are effects commonly associated with CPN.
-Nephropathy (described as tubular cell degeneration and regeneration, tubular dilatation and atrophy, glomerulosclerosis, interstitial fibrosis, and chronic inflammation) was also observed following chronic HCE exposure in female rats in the NTP (1989) chronic study, as well as male and female mice following chronic HCE exposure (NCI, 1978).
-However, changes in severity of the nephropathy were observed to be greater in male rats exposed to HCE compared to controls indicating that HCE exposure exacerbated effects in the kidney.
+Nephropathy (described as tubular cell degeneration and regeneration, tubular dilatation and atrophy, glomerulosclerosis, interstitial fibrosis, and chronic inflammation) was also observed in female rats (NTP, 1989), as well as in male and female mice (NCI, 1978).
+However, changes in severity of the nephropathy were observed to be greater in male rats exposed to HCE compared to controls, indicating that HCE exposure exacerbated effects in the kidney.
 Additionally, HCE-exposed male rats demonstrated dose-dependent increases in incidence of mineralization of the renal papillae and hyperplasia of pelvic transitional epithelium.
 Neither of these effects increased in a dose-related manner in the controls or the HCE-exposed female rats.
 The treatment-related effects in male and female rats serve as evidence that CPN is not solely responsible for the nephropathy observed by NTP (1989).

-Conclusions about the Hypothesized Mode of Action Support for the Hypothesized Mode of Action in Animals
+Conclusions about the Hypothesized Mode of Action

-The mode of action for the carcinogenic effects of HCE in the kidney is unknown.
-There is insufficient evidence to establish the role of $\alpha{2u}$ -globulin in HCE-exposure related nephropathy.
-Studies following short-term, subchronic, and chronic exposure of male rats have reported renal lesions consistent with $\alpha{2u}$ -globulin nephropathy (NTP, 1996, 1989; Gorzinski et al., 1985; NCI, 1978).
-The formation of renal tubule adenomas and carcinomas (preceded by hyperplasia) following chronic HCE exposure (NTP, 1989) are also consistent with an $\alpha{2u}$ -globulin-related mode of action.
-However, the key event in the histopathological sequence of events demonstrating a $\alpha{2u}$ -globulin-related mode of action (excessive accumulation of hyaline droplets containing $\alpha{2u}$ -globulin in renal proximal tubules) leading to development of kidney tumors in male rats exposed to HCE has not been fully characterized.
-None of the HCE studies performed the necessary immunohistochemical assays to confirm the presence of $\alpha{2u}$ -globulin protein within the hyaline droplets observed following administration of HCE (NTP, 1996, 1989).
+Support for the hypothesized mode of action in animals.
+The mode of action for the carcinogenic effects of HCE in the kidney is unknown, although there are data to indicate that $\alpha{2u}$ -globulin accumulation may play a role in the observed tumors in male rats.
+Studies following short-term, subchronic, and chronic exposure of male rats have reported renal lesions (NTP, 1996, 1989; Gorzinski et al., 1985; NCI, 1978) and formation of renal tubule adenomas and carcinomas (preceded by hyperplasia) following chronic HCE exposure (NTP, 1989), suggesting an $\alpha{2u}$ -globulin-related mode of action.
+However, the key event in the histopathological sequence of events demonstrating an $\alpha{2u}$ -globulin-related mode of action (excessive accumulation of hyaline droplets containing $\alpha{2u}$ -globulin in renal proximal tubules) leading to the development of kidney tumors in male rats exposed to HCE has not been characterized.
+None of the HCE studies performed immunohistochemical assays to confirm the presence of $\alpha{2u}$ -globulin protein within the hyaline droplets observed following administration of HCE (NTP, 1996, 1989).
 It is unknown if HCE is binding to $\alpha{2u}$ -globulin or to other proteins during the formation of hyaline droplets.
-This represents an important data gap considering that the presence of this protein is essential to identifying this hypothesized mode of action.
+This represents an important data gap.
+On the other hand, it is possible that an $\alpha{2u}$ -globulin-associated mode of action may, in fact, be responsible for the tumors observed in male rats and that more than one mode of action may be operating to induce the nephropathy observed across species and sexes.

 In addition, data are available that demonstrate kidney effects in female rats and mice of both sexes from chronic exposure studies (NTP, 1989; NCI, 1978).
 The NCI (1978) study reported dose-related nephropathy in female rats that was not apparent in the controls.
 Nephropathy was also reported in male and female mice chronically-administered HCE (NCI, 1978).
-The presence of kidney effects in HCE-exposed male and female mice, which generally do not accumulate the $\alpha{2u}$ globulin protein, suggests that a mode of action other than $\alpha{2u}$ -globulin nephropathy.
+The presence of kidney effects in HCE-exposed male and female mice, which generally do not accumulate the $\alpha{2u}$ -globulin protein, suggests a mode of action other than $\alpha{2u}$ -globulin nephropathy.